natebrennand/cpp_collections/README.md

 Here, we define the infinite Stream with the `from()` function, which by default returns a Stream of elements of its argument's type where each element is incremented by 1.
 We then use the `take()` function to convert our Stream into a finite Collection.
-We can then reduce over this Collection with a function.
+We then reduce over this Collection with a function.

 Note that Streams can be arbitrarily complex.
-Below, we define a Stream to generate the Fibonacci sequence with the help of a one of the macros provided by the C++ Collections library.
+Below, we define a Stream to generate the Fibonacci sequence with the help of one of the macros provided by the C++ Collections library.

 ```cpp
 def_generator(fibs, int, int prev, int curr) {